 This is the idea of the BANT system (Budget, Authority, Needs, and Timeline).
 While you shouldn't use this system to ask a series of rote questions, it can give you an idea that you're selling to a good fit customer.
 For example, you'll still want to map out who's involved, identify your prospect's problems, and discover how quickly their organization moves.

 Once your sales team gets a lead from the marketing team, it's time to work on your sales process so that you can close as many deals as possible.

 When talking to SQLs, salespeople should prepare just like always, but use the information gathered during the nurturing MQL phase to help close the deal.
 For example, you should know what a prospect has downloaded, and the path they took to become an SQL.

 Then, it's time to talk with them and learn their story so you're aware of how your product can service them.

-The MQL and SQL systems can help you determine how ready a lead is for a conversation.
+The MQL and SQL categorizing process above can help you determine how ready a lead is for a conversation.
 If your company isn't using this system, you can use it to maximize your sales conversations, so you can make more sales.

 Editor's note: This article was originally published in November 2020 and has been updated for comprehensiveness.